 – take the picture on a bright day

-Cloudy days are okay if you have to but the best days are when the sun is out but not clear blue skies.
+Cloudy days are okay if you have to, but the best days are when the sun is out but not clear blue skies.

-This is why I usually take my pictures in the fall because we don’t see the sun much here from November until January.
+Therefore I usually take my pictures in the fall because we don’t see the sun much here from November until January.

-Then we see it for like two weeks straight but I am coming off the ThanksChristmas food binge and don’t feel so much smiley for the birdie at that point.
+Then we see it for like two weeks straight, but I am coming off the ThanksChristmas food binge and don’t feel so much smiley for the birdie at that point.

 So I wait until fall so the bloat is off and the summer glow is still kinda there.

 – take a gazillion pictures and don’t keep looking at the camera while taking them

 Meaning, check them out some 500 pictures later.

 Change your position, look up, down to the side, smile, frown, make goofy faces.